SasaKalcik/Old-Timer/README.md

 - 1 x 1 k&Omega; resistor
 - DuPont cables

-*Note: The stock shield board kit for the Arduino Mega has female pins for DuPont cable connections.
-These can be desoldered and replaced with male pin connectors, since the DATA IN cable of the RGB LED matrix board comes with female to female pins cable.
+\* *Note: The stock shield board kit for the Arduino Mega has female pins for DuPont cable connections.
+These can be desoldered and replaced with male pin connectors, since the DATA IN cable of the RGB LED matrix board comes with a female to female pin cable.
 Alternatively you can use DuPont cable connections and ommit the shield altogether.
 Also the FDPlayer can be mounted on the shield.*

 ## 3D printed case